Schools of Choice

 The Dexter Community Schools district is a limited schools of choice district.
 This means that we have two, two-week application windows during which families can apply to attend as school of choice students for the following fall.
 Each year, we look at our current enrollment and estimate the number of students we can accept for schools of choice slots.
 We publish the openings when we open the application window.
 Applicants will be notified of their status within five business days of the window closing.

 Students are required to live in the Washtenaw ISD school district or a school district within a different ISD or ESA that borders on the Washtenaw Intermediate School District.
 No transportation is provided for schools of choice students.

 Our schools of choice program requires high school students to participate in the IB Diploma Programme.
 To be eligible for the IB program, students must be in good standing and on target to graduate with their class.
 They must intend to become International Baccalaureate Programme students in the appropriate year as stated above and live in a Washtenaw ISD school district or a school district within a different ISD that borders on the Washtenaw Intermediate School District.

 Students who enroll in this schools of choice option will be required to enroll in and successfully complete courses in their International Baccalaureate and pre-International Baccalaureate course schedule, making progress toward the requirements of the Diploma Programme.

 Do I have to apply for my current SOC student's siblings to attend or are they automatically granted a spot?
 You must apply separately for each student.
-Siblings of currently enrolled students receive priority for SOC openings.
+Eligible siblings of currently enrolled students receive priority for SOC openings.
 In the event that we receive more applications than we have space for, we conduct a lottery of all eligible students and keep a waiting list in case some accepted students decline enrollment.

 Does my elementary-aged student have to be an IB candidate to qualify for schools of choice slots?
 No, only high school applicants.